Reinforcement Learning with Lookahead Information: Introduction

 In reinforcement learning (RL), agents sequentially interact with a changing environment, aiming to collect as much reward as possible.
 While performing actions that yield immediate rewards is enticing, agents must also bear in mind that actions influence the state of the environment, affecting the potential reward that could be collected in future steps.
 When the environment is unknown, agents also need to balance reward maximization based on previous data and exploration -- gathering of data that might improve future reward collection.

 In the standard interaction model, at each timestep, agents first choose an action and only then observe its outcome on the rewards and state dynamics.
 As such, agents can only maximize the expected rewards, collected through the expected dynamics.
 Yet, in many applications, some information on the immediate outcome of actions is known \emph{before} actions are performed.
-For example, when agents interact through transactions, prices and traded goods are usually agreed upon before performing any exchange.
-Alternatively, in navigation problems, nearby traffic information is known to the agent before choosing which path to go through.
+For example, when agents interact through transactions, prices and traded goods are usually agreed upon before performing any exchange (`reward information').
+Alternatively, in navigation problems, nearby traffic information is known to the agent before choosing which path to go through (`transition information').

-In a recent work, \citet{merlis2024value} shows that even for agents with full statistical knowledge of the environment, such `lookahead' information can drastically increase the reward collected by agents -- by a factor of up to $AH$ when immediate rewards are revealed in advance and $A^{H/2}$ when observing the immediate future transitions.\footnote{$A$ is the size of the action space and $H$ is the interaction length.} Intuitively, agents do not only gain from instantaneously using this information -- they can also adapt their planning to account for lookahead information being revealed in subsequent states, significantly increasing their future values.
+In a recent work, \citet{merlis2024value} shows that even for agents with full statistical knowledge of the environment, such `lookahead' information can drastically increase the reward collected by agents -- by a multiplicative factor of up to $AH$ when immediate rewards are revealed in advance and $A^{H/2}$ when observing the immediate future transitions.\footnote{$A$ is the size of the action space, $S$ is the size of the state space and $H$ is the interaction length.} Intuitively, agents do not only gain from instantaneously using this information -- they can also adapt their planning to account for lookahead information being revealed in subsequent states, significantly increasing their future values.
 However, the work of \citet{merlis2024value} only tackles planning settings in which the model is known and does not provide algorithms or guarantees when interacting with unknown environments.